nabla0001/gpt-2/README.md

-We will train it on [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/), an open-source approximation of OpenAI's proprietary WebText dataset which was used to train GPT-2 (Radford et al 2019).
+We will train it on [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/), an open-source approximation of OpenAI's proprietary WebText dataset which was used to train GPT-2 (Radford et al. 2019).

 This dataset is sufficiently large to expose us to some of the challenges of large-scale training and challenge us to care about efficiency in tokenization, data-processing and model.
 It will (hopefully) also result in a more interesting language model